dennisvandam/topo_grand_canyon/README.md

 ## Description

-Cutout a topographic contour map of the Grand Canyon.
-Each layer of the cutout reflects a topographic change in the map.
+Create a layered topographic contour map.
+Each layer reflects a topographic change in the map to create a true 3 dimensional effect.
+Started with a section of the Grand Canyon based on the amount of elevation change over a short distance (i.e. the walls are steep).

-Found a great writeup at theshamblog link listed below.
-Describes the process of pulling GIS information and breaking it up using QGIS software.

 ## Notes
+- Initially tried converting downloaded PDF versions of maps into SVG files but that generated image files.
+A bitmap to vector conversion on those generated disparate files to be linked together.
+- With a little searching, I found a great writeup at theshamblog link (see below).
+It describes the process of pulling GIS information and breaking it up using QGIS mapping software.
-- Tried converting downloaded PDF versions of maps to vectors but that generated image files.
-Could do a bitmap to vector conversion on those but it generated disparate files to be linked together.
-QGIS works on a data set that creates topographic paths across the entire map.
-It then has the ability to generate an SVG with individual paths.
-By color coding those paths per elevation, you can use Inkscape to separate each topo into its own file.
+- QGIS works on a data set that creates topographic paths across the entire map.
+It can create topographic maps and then generate an SVG for each individual path.
+I color coded each elevation path and used Inkscape to separate each topo into its own file.

-## Type
+## Project Type
 - Laser cutter

 ## References